Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 Expression<Func<int, int, int>> divExpr = div;
 ```

 The expression must be defined in-place in order to work.
-Because the disassembly happens during compile time, not runtime, the compiler needs to know exactly what it's dealing with.
+Because the disassembly happens during compile-time, not run-time, the compiler needs to know exactly what it's dealing with.

 Although this approach is incredibly useful, it has certain limitations.
 Specifically, the supplied lambda expression must not contain any of the following: